 Music aids the healing process BCC - July 21, 2006

 Listening to music makes us feel better - but many doctors are now beginning to believe that it does much more.
 There is emerging evidence that it can bring about physical changes to the body that can improve our health.
+A scientific study has found that hospital patients who listen to live music need less drugs and recover more quickly than those who do not.

 'Birth cry' of the cosmos heard BBC - June 23, 2004